Jordan algebras admitting derivations with invertible values: Simple Jordan algebras admitting derivations with invertible values

 This case is dealt with in \begin{Lem} Let $A$ be a simple associative algebra such that $H(A, *)$ has a derivation $d$ with invertible values.
-Then $A$ is isomorphic either to \begin{enumerate} \item a division algebra $D$, or \item $D_2$, $2 \times 2$ matrix algebra over $D$, or \item $F_4$, $4 \times 4$ matrix algebra over field $F$, $*$ is the symplectic involution, or \item a central order in $F_4$, $*$ is an involution of symplectic kind. \end{enumerate} \end{Lem}
+Then $A$ is isomorphic either to \begin{enumerate} \item a division algebra $D$, or \item $D_2$, $2 \times 2$ matrix algebra over $D$, or \item $Z_4$, $4 \times 4$ matrix algebra over its center $Z(A)$, $*$ is the involution of symplectic kind.
+Moreover, in this case $H(A,*)$ is isomorphic to an algebra of a symmetric nondegenerate bilinear form. \end{enumerate} \end{Lem}